GSA/idmanagement.gov/_playbooks/playbook-ilm.md

 IGA tools typically include analytic capabilities to identify unmanaged accounts.
 Unmanaged accounts may indicate adversary activity or poor local account controls.
 Flagging these accounts for review is important.
 Agencies may elect to automate locking accounts which suspicious activity to allow for mitigation.

-Agencies that previously leveraged the CDM Dashboard to implement CRED, BEHAVE, TRUST, and PRIV capabilities for privileged and general users can configure their IGA tools to achieve consistent outcomes.
-Doing so will be described in more detail in the tool portion of this playbook.
+Agencies that previously leveraged the CDM Dashboard to implement CRED, BEHAVE, TRUST, and PRIV capabilities for privileged and general users can configure their IGA tools to achieve similar outcomes with visualizations and event handling in IdMS or other cybersecurity tools.

 ### **Stage 3 - Deactivate: Delete**

 Deactivation - Deactivate or remove identities associated with a user record.
 IGA Processes associated with deactivation include suspension, archive, or deletion of accounts and credentials.
 IGA tools implement variations of "delete" can be a "hard" or "soft" delete.
 Consider requiring a human user action to perform a hard delete, and implement second-person review to confirm it.

 Agencies will need to review their privacy, record retention, and log retention requirements when defining the "end" of identity lifecycles in agency ILM policies and when configuring IGA tools.

-With the Executive Order 14028 that enabled OMB M-22-09 agencies should centralize their identity management, credential management, and access management with services that leverage the identity access governance process.
-In doing so, agencies then can enhance their security posture to the greatest extent possible and centrally implement alternate phishing resistant authenticators support in their enterprise identity management systems, so that these authenticators are centrally managed and connected to enterprise identities.” – As the identity pillar, ZTA foundation is set in place for MB 22-09 agencies can then start to create their Master User Record (MUR) with the intent to implement IGA across the enterprise, set all users to required identity management and zero trust principles.

 #  Agency Actions
 ## Step 1. **Document the Process in an Agency Policy**